PUBLICATIONS & CURATORIAL WORK

 Curator/prescreener, San Francisco International LGBT Film Festival.
 San Francisco, California 2005-2010.

-Curator and consultant, for the San Francisco International LGBT Film Festival.
+Curator and consultant San Francisco International LGBT Film Festival.
 Thundercrack!, It Came From Kuchar, I Was a Teenage Rumpot and Canyon Cinema’s Queer Underground.
 I also moderated a panel on the history and future of Queer Underground Film supported by the Warhol Foundation and the NEA.
-San Francisco, California 2009.
+Castro Theater, Victoria Theater & Roxie Theater, San Francisco, California 2009.

 Co-curator, Cinema Currents.
 New Nothing Cinema.
 San Francisco, California 2004.